 Advantages of EVA

-- EVA gives the clear picture of company’s economic performance;
+- EVA gives a clear picture of the company's economic performance;

 - EVA takes into account all costs the company needs to cover, while other accounting techniques may ignore;

-- It focuses on real profits rather than just net profit.
+- It focuses on real profits rather than just net profits.

 Disadvantages of EVA

-- EVA may be misleading in case of companies with high share of intellectual property like software companies;
+- EVA may be misleading in the case of companies with a high share of intellectual property, like software companies;

-- Since EVA result is not a ratio, but fixed amount it is not suited for comparing companies different in size.
+- Since the EVA result is not a ratio but a fixed amount, it is not suited for comparing companies that differ in size.